samhinton88/code-fold/Readme.md

 yarn global add code-fold
 ```

-Writing code is almost always about deciding on a __pattern__ and then the boring part is __implementing it__, `unfold` allows you to focus on the pattern and have the code write itself.
+Writing code is almost always about deciding on a __pattern__ and then the boring part is __implementing it__, `code-fold` allows you to focus on the pattern and have the code write itself.

-`unfold` transforms a codebase into a reactive, event driven system - it sees a change made to code as an event, a message that is emitted to all other parts of the codebase.
+`code-fold` transforms a codebase into a reactive, event driven system - it sees a change made to code as an event, a message that is emitted to all other parts of the codebase.

-A developer can then decide which other parts of the code should change as a result, and `unfold` will make those changes automatically.
+A developer can then decide which other parts of the code should change as a result, and `code-fold` will make those changes automatically.

 ## Usage